artemkaliuk/Traffic-Sign-Recognition/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
 The visualization shows the original signs and their top 5 softmax probabilities with randomly chosen corresponding images from the trainings set.
-It can be seen that the test images "Pedestrians", "Snow/ice", "General caution" and "Roadworks" have strong correspondences with the "ground truth" with high probabilities, whereas the images "Slippery road" and "50 kph" are classified wrongly (the 50 kph class has also a very low probability, while the class "Slippery road" was not even in the top 5 softmax probabilities for its correspondent test image).
-At the same time, the image "Bumpy road" is at high risk of being misclassified as "Bicycles crossing" (probability 0.45 agains the 0.54 for the correct classification).
+It can be seen that the test images "Pedestrians", "Snow/ice", "General caution", "Roadworks" and "Bumpy road" have strong correspondences with the "ground truth" with high probabilities, whereas the images "Slippery road" and "50 kph" are classified wrongly (the 50 kph class has also a very low probability, while the class "Slippery road" was not even in the top 5 softmax probabilities for its correspondent test image).

 ![alt text][image10]